Opinion | Mariane Pearl: My husband’s killer could go free in Pakistan. Despite the injustice, I still have hope.

 Danny and I were from very different backgrounds.
 Danny was of Jewish and Polish origin, and my background was a bit French, a bit Cuban and a bit Dutch, with a Chinese grandfather added to the mix.
 I was pregnant, and we were very much in love.
 We were going to have a son; Danny wanted to name him Adam, as a wish for humanity to come together.

 What united us was journalism.
-I was then freelancing for French media, and reported from Peshawar, Islamabad and Karachi.
+I was then freelancing for French media and reported from Peshawar, Islamabad and Karachi.
 As journalists, Danny and I learned what ordinary Pakistani citizens were up against.
 We saw up close how much damage a corrupt leader can inflict.
 We learned it was so easy for extremists to lead people into conflict and misery, by offering desperate people nothing to eat but hateful rhetoric.
 During the months that Danny and I spent in Pakistan, we met as many people as we could, to try to resist simplistic narratives about the people in Pakistan.

-The morning after Danny disappeared, I did not know who to trust.
+The morning after Danny disappeared, I did not know whom to trust.
 Our rented house was full of police and shady agents.
 I looked for someone who could help me find Danny.
 I chose a man standing apart from everybody else, quietly chain-smoking amid the chaos.

 I went to him.
 “I need someone I can trust,” I told him.
 He was the chief of the antiterrorism unit in the city.
-He gave me an order: To stay quiet.
+He gave me an order: to stay quiet.
 I nicknamed him “Captain.”
 Once everyone in the house was gone, he said: “I am going to give everything I have to bring your Danny home.”
 From then on, he did just that, ordering raids throughout the city.
 I never had to tell him Danny was innocent.
 He knew.
-I never had to convince him to work with a victim’s family, a woman and a journalist.
+I never had to persuade him to work with a victim’s family, a woman and a journalist.
 He didn’t care.

 Five weeks later, we learned Danny was dead.
 Everyone’s pain was thick.
 But I could not cry.
 I didn’t believe it.
 During my five-week search for Danny in Karachi, the Pakistani police reported at least 11 killings of Shiite Muslims in the city.
 There were so many of us losing loved ones to the violence in Pakistan.